 Keep in mind that pleading not guilty and scheduling a hearing means you will appear before a judge and make your case.
 Once you get your hearing date, consider hiring a traffic ticket attorney to represent you.

-Whether you’re found guilty or innocent, it’s best to check your driving record after your case is finalized.
+Whether you’re found guilty or innocent, it’s best to check your FL driving record after your case is finalized.
 If you’re found guilty, your driving record might reflect a certain number of points; if you’re found innocent, your driving record should reflect no additional points.

-During these cases, it’s wise to start comparing auto insurance rates online and shopping for a better deal.Other Topics in This Section
+If you're found guilty in court, you may want to start comparing auto insurance rates online and shopping for a better deal.Other Topics in This Section